newrelic/terraform-provider-newrelic/website/docs/guides/getting_started.html.markdown

 }
 ```

 This example will send an email to the specified recipients whenever the associated alert condition is triggered.
-If you would like to send notifications via different modalities, such as Slack, you can configure updating the `type` in your [alert channel](https://www.terraform.io/docs/providers/newrelic/r/alert_channel.html).
+If you would like to send notifications via different modalities, such as Slack, the [alert channel](/docs/providers/newrelic/r/alert_channel.html) resource supports mutliple types of channels.
+Use the [additional alert channel examples](/docs/providers/newrelic/r/alert_channel.html#additional-examples) for assistance with configuring your different notification channels.

 ## A Note About Secrets